andrewmolyuk/eslint-plugin-vue-modular/docs/rules/app-imports.md

 application router can compose feature routes.

 Import specifiers are resolved against the linted file, so relative imports like `../features/payments/...` are interpreted correctly.
-Virtual filenames and test files are ignored to avoid false positives.
+Virtual filenames are ignored to avoid false positives.

 ## Options